Jim Duvall, M.Ed., R.S.W.

 Jim Duvall is Co-Director of JST Institute and Owner and Editor of Journal of Systemic Therapies.
-He is a consultant, trainer, speaker, author and editor who operates an international training and consulting practice based in Galveston Island, Texas.
-Jim has facilitated hundreds of workshops, courses and has consulted with organizations internationally throughout Canada, US, Australia and Asia.
-He is passionate about collaborative and narrative practices and how to create accessible, time-sensitive and ethical services for children, families, communities and organizations.
-He is known for his ability to engage people’s curiosity, inviting them to break away from taken-for-granted and constraining beliefs, toward an energizing reflective postmodern philosophy that opens up multiple possibilities, often producing new & unexpected opportunities.
-Jim is noted for his approachable and interactive teaching style and is a passionate, “out-of-the-box”, critical thinker who promotes collaborative, postmodern and socially just practices.
+He is a consultant, trainer, speaker, and author who has facilitated hundreds of workshops, courses and has consulted with organizations internationally throughout Canada, US, Australia and Asia.
+He is committed to collaborative and narrative practices, emphasizing ways to create accessible, time-sensitive and ethical services for children, families, communities and organizations.
+He is known for his ability to engage people’s curiosity, inviting them to break away from taken-for-granted and constraining beliefs, toward an energizing reflective postmodern philosophy that opens up multiple possibilities.
+Jim is noted for his approachable and interactive teaching style and is a passionate critical thinker who promotes collaborative, postmodern and socially just practices.

-Jim is the Co-founder and previous Co-Director of Winds Institute (Oakville, On.), the former Director of Training at Hincks-Dellcrest Institute and the former Director of Brief Therapy Training Centres –International (Toronto, On.).
-He has served as the Senior Editor of the Journal of Systemic Therapies for over 10 years.
-Jim is alsothe architect of Winds of Change conferences, which promote cutting edge postmodern and collaborative ideas, influencing social change and social policy.
-These “think tank” conferences invite the integration of therapeutic and socially just practices that emphasise the effects of social context on people’s lives.
+Jim is the previous Director of Training and Education at Hincks-Dellcrest Institute and the former Director of Brief Therapy Training Centres –International (Toronto, ON).
+Jim is also the architect of Winds of Change conferences, which promote cutting edge postmodern and collaborative ideas, influencing social change and social policy.
+These “think tank” conferences invite the integration of therapeutic and socially just practices that acknowledge the effects of social context on people’s lives.

 Jim has authored and co-authored numerous books, book chapters and articles.
-His book, (Duvall & Beres, 2011), Innovations in Narrative Therapy: Connecting Practice, Training and Research.
+His book, (Duvall & Béres, 2011), Innovations in Narrative Therapy: Connecting Practice, Training and Research.
 WW Norton & Company is the first book to integrate training and research with narrative therapy, resulting in compelling practice-based evidence.
 Jim also co-authored a policy paper (Duvall, J., Young, K., Kays-Burden, A., 2012), No more, no less: Brief mental health services for children and youth.
 This project was an exposé of the Children’s Mental Health Service Delivery System in Ontario.
 As a result of the recommendations of this policy paper, Brief Competency-Oriented Services were mandated by the Ontario Government to be available to children and families in every community in Ontario.
-He is presently co-authoring an edited book with Marie-Nathalie Beaudoin, entitled Collaborative Therapies and Neurobiology: Emerging Practices in Action.
+He also co-authored an edited book with Marie-Nathalie Beaudoin, entitled Collaborative Therapies and Neurobiology: Emerging Practices in Action.
 Rutledge/ Taylor-Francis, which was released in April 2017

 Other times, Jim can be found playing music or boating on the Gulf of Mexico with his friends, family and their dog, Banjo.